Th1nkK1D/unicot/readme.md

 - Stream any music from Youtube to your Discord voice channel
 - Manage queue and control the music from web interface

 **NOTE**: Unicot is my experimental project.
-Bugs and stability is expected.
-If web interface isn't response, refreshing the page mostly fix the problem.
+Bugs and instability is expected.
+If web interface isn't response, refreshing the page will mostly fix the problem.
 Feel free to report any bugs and use my code for non-profit purpose :)

 ### Set Up
 1. Install [Meteor](https://www.meteor.com/install) and [ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).